 Arm is the newest CPU architecture used by all modern smartphones in both Android and Apple devices.
 However, the arm processor is also making its way into the computer ecosystem with products like Windows on Arm and Apple‘s upcoming custom CPUs for Macs.
 The war on which we’ll learn who the superior of the two is about to start soon.
 Here’s everything you might need to know about X86 vs. ARM.

 First, what is a CPU?
 The Central Processing Unit (CPU) is the “brains” of your device, but it’s not exactly smart.
-A CPU only works when given very specific instructions suitably called the instruction set, which tells the processor to move data between registers and memory or to perform a calculation using a specific execution unit (such as multiplication or subtraction).
+A CPU only works when given particular instructions suitably called the instruction set, which tells the processor to move data between registers and memory or perform a calculation using a specific execution unit (such as multiplication or subtraction).
 Unique CPU hardware blocks require different instructions.
 These tend to scale up with more complex and powerful CPUs.
 If you want the lowest power CPU, keeping the instruction set simple is paramount.
 However, higher performance can be obtained from more complex hardware and instructions at the expense of power.
 This is a fundamental difference between Arm’s and Intel’s approaches to the CPU design.

 64-bit CPU Architecture

 x86 traditionally targets peak performance over all else, which is a crucial difference with Arm processors who aim for better energy efficiency.
 In today’s world, we have 64-bit architectures mainstream across smartphones and PCs.
 This change didn’t come so fast.
 It was around 2012 that phones also made the transition, but this didn’t change how we use the devices.
 It just made them handle things better.
 Today both architectures support 64-bit, but it’s more relevant in smartphones.